What to provide with your child's Access Request Form

 If your child's condition is not on the list of 'Permanent impairment/functional capacity – no further assessment required' you must provide evidence of the impact of your child's condition on their life, including any impact on their mobility, communication, social interaction, learning, self-care and self-management.

-You can provide this information by getting your child's specialist or an allied health professional to complete the Professional's Report section in Part F of the Access Request Form, the NDIS Supporting Evidence Form or you can provide us with other written evidence from their specialist or a health professional.
+You can provide this information by getting your child's specialist or an allied health professional to complete the Professional's Report section in Section 2 of the Access Request Form, the NDIS Supporting Evidence Form or you can provide us with other written evidence from their specialist or a health professional.

 'A health professional' includes a physiotherapist, an occupational therapist, speech pathologist, a psychologist or a nurse.